Association of type 2 diabetes with brain atrophy and cognitive impairment

 Digital Object Identifier (DOI)

 Roberts, Rosebud O.; Knopman, David S.; Przybelski, Scott A.; Mielke, Michelle M.; Kantarci, Kejal; Preboske, Gregory M.; Senjem, Matthew L.; Pankratz, Vernon S.; Geda, Yonas E.; Boeve, Bradley F.; Ivnik, Robert J.; Rocca, Walter A.; Petersen, Ronald C.; and Jack, Clifford R., "Association of type 2 diabetes with brain atrophy and cognitive impairment" (2014).
-Neurology Articles.
+Neurology.
 392.